 Overall responsibility for oversight of the Fund rests with the Board.
 The Fund has engaged the Investment Manager to manage the Fund on a day-to-day basis.
 The Board is responsible for overseeing the Investment Manager, and other service providers in the operations of the Fund in accordance with the provisions of the Investment Company Act, applicable provisions of state and other laws and the Fund's Agreement and Declaration of Trust.
-The Board is currently composed of three members, two of whom are Independent Trustees.
-The Board meets in-person at regularly scheduled meetings four times each year.
+The Board is currently composed of four members, three of whom are Independent Trustees.
+The Board holds regularly scheduled meetings four times each year.
 In addition, the Board may hold special in-person or telephonic meetings or informal conference calls to discuss specific matters that may arise or require action between regular meetings.
 The Independent Trustees have also engaged independent legal counsel to assist them in performing their oversight responsibility.
-The Independent Trustees meet with their independent legal counsel in person prior to and during each quarterly in-person board meeting.
+The Independent Trustees meet with their independent legal counsel prior to and/or during each quarterly board meeting.
 As described below, the Board has established a Valuation Committee, an Audit Committee and a Nominating Committee, and may establish ad hoc committees or working groups from time to time to assist the Board in fulfilling its oversight responsibilities.